The Real New Testament Church

 Vertical Divider

 As a young child I suffered from serious problems, both physical and spiritual.
 At age four I was diagnosed with a chronic disease.
-Equally significant, from earliest memory I felt a deep sense of emptiness.
-It was relentless, characterized by loneliness, despair, darkness and fear.
+Equally significant, from my earliest memory I felt a deep sense of emptiness.
+It was relentless, characterized by loneliness, despair, darkness, and fear.

 Relative to the difficulty of navigating life with obstacles that were both physical and spiritual, I spent a large amount of time seeking guidance and support.
 Unfortunately, many of the answers I found could be classified as New Age and/or occultic.